The 2020 Stewardship Campaign is under way.

-If you would like to contribute to the 2013 Stewardship campaign, you can do so in the following ways:
+If you would like to contribute to the Stewardship Campaign, you can do so in the following ways:

 Orthodox Christian Stewardship is a way of life, which acknowledges accountability, reverence, and responsibility before God.
 A primary goal of Stewardship is to promote spiritual growth and strengthen faith.
 Becoming a Steward begins when we believe in God, to whom we give our love, loyalty and trust and act on those beliefs.
 As Stewards, we affirm that every aspect of our lives comes as a gift from Him.
 Stewardship calls on the faithful to cheerfully offer back to God a portion of the gifts with which they have been blessed.